Cavmir Market Data · California · July 2026

 California's most-licensed markets

-California has no statewide STR file — the public picture is stitched from county programs.
+California has no statewide short-term rental file — the public picture is stitched from county programs.
 Sonoma, San Luis Obispo, and Marin counties publish theirs, which is why wine country and the Highway 1 corridor dominate the state's numbers here.

 01Sonoma County 2,030records